Kagoshima District, Kagoshima

 Kagoshima (鹿児島郡, Kagoshima-gun) is a district located in Kagoshima Prefecture, Japan.

-As of October 1, 2008, the district has an estimated Population of 1,087 and a Density of 8.19 persons/km2.
+As of 2020, the district has a population of 1,145.
 The total area is 132.71 km2.

 The district has two villages and both of them were islands within Oshima District.
 The district once located on the mainland is now entirely merged into the city of Kagoshima.